Diarrhea: Cancer-related causes and how to cope

-If your diarrhea doesn't seem severe but starts to interfere with your daily activities, such as if you're concerned about leaving home or going somewhere without a toilet nearby, talk to your doctor.
-If abdominal cramping is keeping you from your daily activities, discuss this with your doctor, as well.
+If your diarrhea doesn't seem severe but starts to interfere with your daily activities, talk to your provider.
+For example, if you're nervous about leaving home or going somewhere without a toilet nearby, tell your provider.

-Also call your doctor if you're taking chemotherapy in pill form and you experience diarrhea.
-Your doctor can determine whether it's safe for you to continue taking chemotherapy pills.
+Also call your provider if you're taking chemotherapy in pill form and you experience diarrhea.
+Your provider can decide whether it's safe for you to keep taking chemotherapy pills.

 What can you do?

-When you begin experiencing diarrhea, you can take action by modifying what you eat and drink.
+When you begin experiencing diarrhea, you might find some relief by making changes to what you eat and drink.
 For instance:

 - Drink clear liquids.
-As soon as your diarrhea starts, switch to a diet of clear liquids, such as water, apple juice, clear broth and ice pops.
-Avoid milk products, as lactose intolerance may be part of your diarrhea.
-When you have diarrhea, you may need to drink eight to 12 cups of liquid a day.
+As soon as your diarrhea starts, switch to a diet of clear liquids.
+Examples include water, apple juice, clear broth and ice pops.
+Avoid milk products.
+When you have diarrhea, you may need to drink 8 to 12 cups (2 to 3 liters) of liquid a day.

 - Eat low-fiber foods.
 As your diarrhea starts to improve, add foods low in fiber to your diet, such as bananas, rice, applesauce and toast.

 - Avoid foods that can irritate your digestive tract.
 These include dairy products, spicy foods, alcohol, high-fat foods and beverages that contain caffeine, orange juice or prune juice.

 - Try probiotics.
-Found in yogurt and dietary supplements, probiotics are beneficial bacteria that may help restore normal digestion.
-Lactobacillus and bifidobacterium are two examples of probiotics.
-If you've had a bone marrow transplant, check with your doctor before using probiotics.
+Probiotics are helpful bacteria that may improve digestion.
+Probiotics are often found in yogurt and dietary supplements.
+Examples include lactobacillus and bifidobacterium.
+If you've had a bone marrow transplant, check with your provider before using probiotics.

-As you start to feel better, you can slowly adjust your diet back to your normal fare.
+As you start to feel better, you can slowly return to your usual diet.